Taxation in the United Kingdom: Modern rules

 In 1971, the top rate of income tax on earned income was cut to 75%.
 A surcharge of 15% on investment income kept the overall top rate on that income at 90%.
 In 1974 the top tax rate on earned income was again raised, to 83%.
 With the investment income surcharge this raised the overall top rate on investment income to 98%, the highest permanent rate since the war.
 This applied to incomes over £20,000 (equivalent to £ in terms).
 In 1974, around 750,000 people paid the higher (but not necessarily the top) rate of income tax.

 Margaret Thatcher, who favoured indirect taxation, reduced personal income tax rates during the 1980s.
 In the first budget after her election victory in 1979, the top rate was reduced from 83% to 60% and the basic rate from 33% to 30%.
 The basic rate was further cut in three subsequent budgets, to 29% in 1986 budget, 27% in 1987 and 25% in 1988.
 The top rate of income tax was cut to 40% in the 1988 budget.
 The investment income surcharge was abolished in 1985.

 Subsequent governments reduced the basic rate further, to the present level of 20% in 2007.
-Since 1976 (when it stood at 35%), the basic rate has been reduced by 15%, but this reduction has been largely offset by increases in national insurance contributions and value added tax.
+Since 1976 (when it stood at 35%), the basic rate has been reduced by 15 percentage points, but this reduction has been largely offset by increases in national insurance contributions and value added tax.

 In 2010 a new top rate of 50% was introduced on income over £150,000.
 The then opposition Conservative party claimed that this policy caused a decrease in revenue to the Exchequer, by incentivizing tax-avoidance or emigration/offshoring.